 How do we protect your personal information?

 We take all reasonable precautions to protect personal information from loss, misuse or alteration.
 Only authorised BODC employees will have access to your personal information.
 You will be responsible for, and must take all due care to protect, any user ID or password that we have provided or may, in the future, provide for your use on our web site.

-If you wish to amend or remove your personal information please contact our Enquiries Officer who will be happy to assist.
+If you wish to amend your personal information please contact our Enquiries Officer who will be happy to assist.

 When web sites provide services, they want to make them easy, useful and reliable.
 Where services are delivered on the internet, this sometimes involves placing small amounts of information on your device, for example, computer or mobile phone.
 These include small files known as cookies.
 They cannot be used to identify you personally.